MrHaribo/mrharibo.github.io/quickreference/index.md

 Once API annotations exist, MicroNet uses this information to present the API to the developer.
 The complete API is presented in a hierarchical fashion starting with the available services.
 To test this feature type "mn://" somewhere in code and press Ctrl+Space to open the Eclipse Content Assist.
 You will notice that the full service proposal that is documented is available.
 The image below shows MicroNet Code Assist in action.

 ![content-assist](CodeAssist.png "MicroNet Content Assist")

+## Game Engine Integration

+The game Engine integration component is only experimental at this point.
+It will be released in the near future.